datavzrd/datavzrd.github.io/src/docs/tutorial.rst

 Apart from displaying table views, Datavzrd offers the ability to define so-called plot views, which only contain a custom plot instead of a table.
 Again, plots can be defined using Vega-Lite_.
 To illustrate this feature, let us specify a view that displays the relation between the year of the Oscar award (column ``oscar_yr``) and the age of the actress or actor (column ``age``).
-We add the following entry as a new view below the oscars table view in the configuration file (of course at the same indentation level).
+We add the following entry as a new view below the oscars table view in the configuration file at the same indentation level as oscars and movies.

 .. code-block:: yaml